Implications of new evidence for lepton-universality violation in $b\to s\ell^+\ell^-$ decays: Theoretical approach

-where $G_F$ is the Fermi constant, $\lambda_{ps}=V_{pb}V_{ps}^*$ is a combination of Cabibbo-Kobayashi-Maskawa (CKM) matrix elements with $p=u,c$.
-The short-distance contributions, stemming from scales above $\mu\sim m_b$, are matched into a set of Wilson coefficients $C_i$.
-The ${\cal O}_{1,2}^p$, ${\cal O}_{3-6}$ and ${\cal O}_8$ are the ``current-current'', ``QCD-penguins'' and ``chromomagnetic'' operators, respectively.
+where $G_F$ is the Fermi constant, and $\lambda_{ps}=V_{pb}V_{ps}^*$ is a combination of Cabibbo-Kobayashi-Maskawa (CKM) matrix elements with $p=u,c$.
+The short-distance contributions, stemming from scales above $\mu\sim m_b$, are matched to a set of Wilson coefficients $C_i$.
+The ${\cal O}_{1,2}^p$, ${\cal O}_{3-6}$ and ${\cal O}_8$ are the ``current-current'', ``QCD-penguin'' and ``chromomagnetic'' operators, respectively.
 The explicit forms for these operators can be found in Ref.~\cite{Buchalla:1995vs}.
 The remaining operators ${\cal O}_7$, ${\cal O}_9$, and ${\cal O}_{10}$ from electromagnetic penguin-, electroweak penguin-, and box-loop diagrams are defined as follows:

-In the presence of NP, one has nine more operators, i.e., $O_7'$ and $O_{9,10}'^\ell$, as quark current chiral flip counterparts of $O_{7,9,10}^\ell$, four scalar, and two tensor operators~\cite{Alonso:2014csa}.
-However, as discussed in detail in e.g. Refs.~\cite{Alonso:2014csa,Geng:2017svp}, only ${\cal O}_9$ and ${\cal O}_{10}$ can explain the $R_{K^{(*)}}$ data.
-The tensor operators do not contribute to $b\to s\ell\ell$ decays if the NP scale is heavier than the electroweak scale.
-Other operators can not induce LUV, or are tightly constrained by the $B_q\to\ell\ell$ decays.
+In the presence of NP, one has nine more operators, i.e., $O_7'$ and $O_{9,10}'^\ell$, the opposite-quark-chirality counterparts of $O_7$ and $O_{9,10}^\ell$, plus four scalar and two tensor operators~\cite{Alonso:2014csa}.
+However, if the NP effect enters in the couplings to muons, only ${\cal O}_9$ and ${\cal O}_{10}$ can explain the $R_{K^{(*)}}$ data~\cite{Alonso:2014csa}.
+The tensor-operator contributions to $b\to s\ell\ell$ decays are suppressed if the NP scale is heavier than the electroweak scale.
+Other operators cannot induce LUV, or are tightly constrained by the $B_q\to\ell\ell$ decays.
 In the following analysis, we assume that all the Wilson coefficients are real and that the presence of NP only appears in the $b\to s\mu^+\mu^-$ sector.
+The last assumption is justified by the tension in the data in $b\to s\mu^+\mu^-$, in particular in BR($B_s\to\mu^+\mu^-$) discussed above.

 For reliable predictions of observables, it is of vital importance to estimate theoretical uncertainties.
-They mainly stem from nonperturbative contributions including form factors $F(q^2)$'s and so-called nonfactorizable terms $h_\lambda(q^2)$'s~\cite{Beneke:2001at}.
-At the large-recoil~(low $q^2$) region, the nonperturbative contributions can be addressed in the heavy quark and large-energy (HQ/LE) limits.
-More specifically, they can be expanded as~\cite{Jager:2014rwa},
+They mainly stem from nonperturbative contributions including form factors $F(q^2)$'s and ``nonfactorizable'' terms $h_\lambda(q^2)$'s~\cite{Beneke:2001at}.
+At low $q^2$ the nonperturbative contributions can be addressed in the heavy quark and large-energy limits: they can be expanded as~\cite{Jager:2014rwa},